top of page

 3. Directors and Employees Are Not Always Treated the Same

 Another area often oversimplified online is the difference between directors and employees.
+Some posts claim:

 • “This isn’t a BIK for directors.”